-Courses offered for credit is available for audit at the discretion of the instructor.
-Instructor approval is required for auditing and the instructor will also determine the Student's level of participation in the Course.
+Courses offered for credit are available for audit at the discretion of the instructor.
+Instructor approval is required for auditing and the instructor will also determine the student's level of participation in the course.

-Overall institutional registrations may impact eligibility for auditors.
+Overall institutional enrollment may impact eligibility for auditors.
 Instructor approval to take a specific course does not constitute permission to register for courses at the College and will not influence a student's admission as an auditor.
+Not all courses can be audited, please see the Auditing a Course section in this Catalog.

-ADULT ACCELERATED AND GRADUATE ADMISSIONS
+ADULT ACCELERATED ADMISSIONS